-In August 2007, the City of Portland and the Hayden Island community began a collaborative effort to develop a plan for the eastern half of the Island.
+HAYDEN ISLAND Hayden Island Plan Portland's Only Island Community FINAL CONCEPT PLAN | April 2008 a plan for the eastern half of the Island.
 In January 2008, the Concept Plan went out for consultation with the Hayden Island community.
-The following is the final Concept Plan produced by the Steering Group, consultants and the City of Portland staff.
+The following is the final Concept Plan produced by the Steering Group, onsultants and the City of Portland staff.
 The Concept Plan for Hayden Island considers future growth, access and connectivity, the community and the environment and will serve as the direction for the final plan and zoning code changes that will be developed later this year.